 Benefits of a Chapter 7

-If the debtor properly completes the Chapter 7 he obtains the permanent “discharge” court order which permanently stops collections.
-Getting the Chapter 7 permanent order normally only requires that you complete the Debtor Education, turn over the documents, prepare the petition properly and attend the 341 meeting.
-The Chapter 7 normally only takes 4-5 months to complete but the discharge benefits last permanently and nothing I can think of will give you a proper budget you can afford more quickly, cheaply and effectively.
-You discard the debts you can’t afford and don’t need and you generally keep the items you can afford.
+If the debtor properly completes the Chapter 7, he obtains the permanent “discharge” court order which permanently stops collections.
+Getting the Chapter 7 permanent order usually only requires that you complete the Debtor Education, turn over the documents, prepare the petition properly and attend the 341 meeting.
+The Chapter 7 usually only takes 4-5 months to complete.
+But the discharge benefits is permanent.
+Nothing I can think of will gives you a proper budget you can afford more quickly, cheaply and effectively.
+You discard the debts you can’t afford and don’t need, and you keep the items you can afford.

-The Chapter 7 is quick, cheaper than filing a Chapter 13 and has almost all of the benefits.
-The major benefit it doesn’t have is that you cant strip a second mortgage in a Chapter 7 at this time and it does not permanently stop a foreclosure.
+The Chapter 7 is quick, cheaper than filing a Chapter 13 and has most of the benefits.
+The primary advantage it doesn’t have is that you cant strip a second mortgage in Chapter 7 at this time and it does not permanently stop a foreclosure.
 There is little or no difference in the effect on your credit or how complete the Chapter 7 and Chapter 13 discharge is.
-Because you get the Chapter 7 finished in 4 months it is much quicker to repair your credit than waiting five years in a Chapter 13 to start over.
+You get the Chapter 7 finished in 4 months.
+Chapter 7 is much quicker to repair your credit than waiting five years in a Chapter 13 to start over.

-Some debts are non-dischargeable in a Chapter 7 but the majority or all credit cards, medical bills, and personal loans are discharged.
-This means companies which held these debts cannot legally ask you to pay for these debts after the case is discharged.
+Some debts are non-dischargeable in Chapter 7.
+The majority or all credit cards, medical bills, and personal loans are discharged.
+This means companies which held these debts cannot legally ask you to pay these debts after the case is discharged.
 You have no legal responsibility to repay the debt.
-However if the company held a mortgage, or car lien the security interest they held may still be good.
-Some judicial liens or financed items can have liens and security interests stripped away in Chapter 7.
+However, if the company held a mortgage or car lien, the security interest they held might still be good.
+Some judicial liens or financed items can have security interests stripped away in Chapter 7.

 What is a Chapter 7 Bankruptcy

-If you file a Chapter 7 a dismissal of the bankruptcy must have approval from the court and the trustee who generally has all of the powers of a creditor with a judgment lien.
-Very few people ever lose anything they don’t wish to lose in a Chapter 7 bankruptcy because of the large amount of exemptions you have to keep property and the ability you have to plan before you file.
+If you file a Chapter 7 a dismissal of the bankruptcy must have approval from the court and the trustee who has all of the powers of a creditor with a judgment lien.
+Very few people ever lose anything they don’t wish to lose in a Chapter 7 bankruptcy because of large exemptions you have to keep property and the ability you have to plan before you file.

 The court also looks for other financial information such as borrowing just before filing and paying money or transferring property.
-Transfers to friends and family is especially closely looked at.
+Transfers to friends and family are closely looked at.
 Many questions are asked in the statement of financial affairs to discover these transfers and are easily discovered in the tax returns and bank statements you have to turn over.
 We help you qualify for the exemptions and look over these considerations in preparing the petition.
 Call me at (625-0905) for a free bankruptcy consultation or my paralegal at 0903 to schedule your appointment.

 Less than 1 percent of the people in America file bankruptcy every year.
 But sooner or later the majority of the people file.
 Many of our presidents have filed.
-The process for attorneys to prepare the petition is complex and difficult.
+The process for attorneys to prepare the petition is complicated and difficult.
 The process of preparing a petition is so hard that after the law changed in 2005, about half of the attorneys quit filing bankruptcy cases.
 A study in California shows when people try to file a Chapter 13 without an attorney 99% of the cases are dismissed.
-Of the 1% that remain very few are happy with the result.
+Of the 1% that remains very few are happy with the result.
 But we try to make it simple.
 Call me at (625-0905) for a free bankruptcy consultation or my paralegal at 0903 to schedule your appointment.